SamDehaeck/TipSlicer/README.md

 So, if you find this software useful, please cite the following paper:

-S. Dehaeck, B. Scheid & P. Lambert
+>	S. Dehaeck, B. Scheid & P. Lambert,
-Adaptive stitching for meso-scale printing with two-photon lithography Additive Manufacturing,
+>	Adaptive stitching for meso-scale printing with two-photon lithography,
-Volume 21, May 2018, Pages 589-597
+>	Additive Manufacturing, Volume 21, May 2018, Pages 589-597

 Still on the to-do list: